W Series (championship): 2020

-The calendar for the 2020 W Series was announced in early 2020.
-The initial drivers' list confirmed that the top twelve finishers from the 2019 championship were automatically qualified for the 2020 series.
+The calendar for the 2020 season was announced in early 2020, with six European rounds in support of the DTM and two events in North America supporting Formula One.
+The initial drivers' list confirmed that the top twelve finishers from the 2019 championship were automatically qualified for the 2020 series, joined by six new recruits from a scaled down evaluation held in September 2019.
+Series-wide sponsorship was confirmed from mobile phone manufacturer ROKiT.
 The 2020 season was cancelled due to the COVID-19 pandemic and a 10-event eSports series was held on the iRacing platform in its place.
+Beitske Visser won the eSports league with a round to spare having won 11 of the 30 races.